Encryption is a real puzzle for the world

 In reality, however, this legal power is very limited, which is why the UK Government has not used it.

-First, many of the biggest messaging companies are based in the US, which means they don't worry too much about what politicians think in a Buy.
+First, many of the largest messaging companies are based in the United States, which means that they are not particularly concerned about what politicians think in a foreign market.

 Second, these companies are increasingly reporting security, which is usually backed by a commitment to encryption as part of their marketing.